The Cart Shed: Agency Referral Form

 Level of Support

-As a Tier 2 mental health organisation, we do not work with:
+As a Tier 1 mental health service, we cannot work with:

-- People with complex physical health needs that require a multidisciplinary approach
+· Individuals with complex physical health needs that require a multidisciplinary approach.

 Name and Date of Birth